-RATS uses its data collection and analysis capabilities to support participation efforts and help ensure meaningful access to its public participation opportunities.
-RATS carefully analyzes the relationship between the region's populations and its regional investments, plans and programs.
-Geographic analysis assists RATS to identify environmental justice communities and target outreach to these areas.
-Specifically, RATS will use its geographic analysis of target outreach areas to ensure that public meetings are held at accessible locations within these communities, and to identify, where they exist, organizations that target these communities and disseminate information to them to help reach these communities.
+RATS uses its data collection and analysis capabilities within the Environmental Justice Summary process to support participation efforts and help ensure meaningful access to its public participation opportunities.
+RATS uses the Environmental Justice Summary to analyze the relationship between the region's populations and its regional investments, plans and programs.

+Geographic analysis assists RATS to identify environmental justice communities and target outreach to these areas as necessary.
+Using the Environmental Justice Summary, RATS will specifically:

+- Identify the locations of environmental justice communities throughout Berks County - Where possible, host public meetings in accessible locations and times within these communities, and - Identify one or more organizations that serve these communities and proactively share information with the organizations to disseminate throughout their respective networks and communication channels.

 Additionally, staff will work with PennDOT officials to help guide their public outreach efforts when project-specific meetings are being planned.
+RATS will develop and maintain an updated listing of accessible locations that may be used for public meetings in environmental justice communities.